Georgia Rail Passenger Program: Funding Delays

 In April 2006, a line was slipped into the state budget forbidding the Georgia Department of Transportation (GDOT) from spending any funds on commuter rail without direct approval from the General Assembly.
 Rail advocates saw that as a last-minute sabotage of the program, as the General Assembly only meets for 40 days once a year.
 In addition, the Clayton County Commission in January 2007 withdrew its commitment to fund the operating costs of the line.

 Revived Interest in 2008

 There has been revived interest in the Lovejoy line in 2008 and the governor backed it in June.

 In January 2008, a delegation of GDOT members visited Philadelphia and Chicago to see how commuter rail systems in those cities was implemented.
 They also visited the LYNX light rail line in Charlotte.

 In early June, that delegation passed a mostly symbolic resolution urging state leaders to pass a transit policy.

 In June 2008, under intense pressure from businesses and Atlanta residents along with other politicians, Governor Sonny Perdue backed the Lovejoy line and said he wants it to be pursued aggressively.
 This may have been partially spurred by a visit the Governor previously had to rep. David Scott's office.
 David Scott warned that the deadline for acting on the federal dollars would run out soon.

+Clayton County and MARTA

+In 2014, Clayton County voters approved a one-cent sales tax increase allowing the county to join the Metropolitan Atlanta Rapid Transit Authority with the promise of MARTA buses and the long-awaited commuter rail train from East Point to Jonesboro.
+In December 2018, MARTA officially approved the Clayton County commuter rail.
+Norfolk Southern Railway had come to an agreement with Georgia Department of Transportation for use of its right-of-way in constructing a commuter rail train back in 2006.
+Right-of-way sharing is very common across the country, especially since many railroads received eminent domain land grants when originally constructing their railroad lines.
+According to the Association of American Railroads, "half of commuter systems operate at least partially on freight-owned track, and approximately 25% of the miles on which commuter railroads operate are owned by freight railroads."
+However, as the project approached, by 2021, Norfolk Southern decided they were no longer willing to offer their railroad frontage.
+This loss would add $600 million to the project's total cost.
+Because federal regulations require "voluntary" agreements between railroad and forbid eminent domain usage, MARTA could not fight this opposition in court.
+The escalating cost led MARTA to replace the plan for rail transit with a Bus rapid transit system based on surface streets around Clayton County.